Kria™ KR260 Robotics Starter Kit

 $ sudo ptp4l -P -2 -H -i enp2s0 -p /dev/ptp1 -m -f ptp4l_master.conf >& ptplog &

-Note: In the case where there is more than one ptp device available, specify which one is to be used with the -p argument as shown in the following example usage:
+Note: In cases where there is more than one PTP device available, specify which one is to be used with the -p argument as shown in the following example usage:

 • Start ptp on KR260 in slave clock mode $ source /usr/bin/start_ptp.sh -s

-Note: Ensure to run ptp master before starting ptp slave as slave will fail to sync when grandmaster clock is not set.
+Note: Ensure to run the ptp master before starting ptp slave as slave fails to sync when the grandmaster clock is not set.
 The sync takes about 30 seconds to complete.

 Observe Results

 • The file ptplog contains the saved ptp4l output to the file system on KR260.
-The rms value will start out high and trend downward to a single digit value showing that the clocks are now in sync.
+The rms value starts out high and trend downward to a single-digit value showing that the clocks are now in sync.

 i210